Sokkeldirektoratet

 Calibration methods for multiphase meters

-(1) The calibration method for multiphase meters on deck facilities shall be in situ calibration against measurements of single-phase flows on the separator outlet.
+(1) The calibration method for a multiphase meter on a deck facility shall be in situ calibration against a reference system with measurements of single-phase flows at the outlets of a separator (separator measurement system).

 Section 53.